President of Serbia: Election and taking office

 The president is elected on the basis of universal suffrage, through a secret ballot, for a five-year term.
 The Constitution sets a limit to a maximum of two terms in office and requires election dates to be determined 90 days before the expiry of the term of the incumbent president, for the election to be held in the next 60 days.
 If no candidate in the election secures more than 50% of the votes, a runoff election between the top two candidates from the first round is held in 14 days.
 In the second round, the candidate with the most votes wins.
 Any adult with Serbian citizenship can become a candidate for president; provided that the candidate is endorsed by 10,000 voters and nominated either by a citizens group, political party, or a coalition of political parties.

 The term of office of the president begins on the day when the president takes the oath of office and ends when it formally expires or when the president resigns or is removed from the office by the National Assembly.
 The term of a president can be extended during wartime or state of emergency.

 The inauguration ceremony is traditionally held at the House of the National Assembly in Belgrade.
 According to the Constitution, the text of the presidential oath of office is as follows:

-I swear that I will dedicate my full efforts to the upholding the sovereignty and territorial integrity of the Republic of Serbia, including Kosovo and Metohija as its integral part, as well as the upholding of human and minority rights and freedoms, respect and defense of the Constitution and laws, ensuring of peace and well-being of all citizens of the Republic of Serbia, and that I will diligently and responsibly fulfill all my duties.
+I swear that I will dedicate my full efforts to the upholding the sovereignty and territorial integrity of the Republic of Serbia, including Kosovo and Metohija as its integral part, as well as the upholding of human and minority rights and freedoms, respect and defence of the Constitution and laws, ensuring of peace and well-being of all citizens of the Republic of Serbia, and that I will diligently and responsibly fulfil all my duties.

 Immunity and impeachment

 The president of Serbia enjoys immunity—the president may not be arrested, nor can any criminal proceedings be instituted against the president without prior consent from the Constitutional Court.

 The president is impeachable for any violation of the Constitution committed in performance of duty.
 Impeachment proceedings may be initiated by the National Assembly by a two-thirds majority vote of all members of the parliament.
 The Constitutional Court is then obliged to decide, within 45 days from the day the impeachment procedure is initiated, whether the president has violated the Constitution.
-If the Constitutional Court determines that the president has violated the Constitution, the president is dismissed if two-thirds of the deputies vote in favor of the impeachment.
+If the Constitutional Court determines that the president has violated the Constitution, the president is dismissed if two-thirds of the deputies vote in favour of the impeachment.